kzar/davemail/README.md

 ## TODO

+- Figure out how to consider the address the original email was to when forwarding emails.
+Currently the wrong alias is often used.
 - Figure out algorithm to fix broken line wrapping in Rietveld emails.
 - Figure out why forwarded messages sometimes get mangled.
 - Ditch webmail / mobile email completely?!